pschaeflein/BlogArticles/ImplicitFlow/article.md

 ## Conclusion

-The simple instructions, "acquire an acess token," might as well be "fly to the moon" for a new Graph developer.
+The simple instructions, "acquire an access token," might as well be "fly to the moon" for a new Graph developer.
 Here's hoping your experience was easier than rocket science, and you're now equipped to use it in your single page applications and other browser based solutions!